-Use this filing status if you were single on December 31, 2007.
+File a single claim if you were single on December 31, 2009.
 You are single if any of the following apply to you.

-- You have never been married. - You are legally separated under a decree of divorce or of separate maintenance. - You were widowed before January 1, 2007, and you did not remarry in 2007, and you do not qualify to file as a qualifying widow or widower with dependent children for federal income tax purposes.
+- You have never been married. - You are legally separated under a decree of divorce or of separate maintenance. - You were widowed before January 1, 2009, and you did not remarry in 2009, and you do not qualify to file as a qualifying widow or widower with dependent children for federal income tax purposes.